 Mothers and More is a nonprofit membership organization that cares for the caregiver.
 It provides a network of local chapters for mothers who are altering their participation in the paid workplace during their active parenting years.
 1st Tuesday of each month, 7:30pm – 9:30pm.
 For more details e-mail firstname.lastname@example.org.

 This is a Twelve Step Support Group in which any unhealthy relationship with food can be dealt with.
 Anyone struggling with anorexia, bulimia, or overweight issues is welcome.
 Every Sunday 7pm – 9pm.

-This ongoing group is designed for parents and their babies, between 3 to 6 months age.
-The group is facilitated by leader with expertise in children and parenting.
+This support group is designed for parents and their babies, between 1 to 6 months age.
+The group is facilitated by a leader with expertise in children and parenting.
 Each meeting will consist of information about parenting, growth and development, and safety as well as time to network with other parents.
 Parents and their babies will enjoy getting to know others who are at the same stage of parenting.
-Meetings alternate between Thursday evening and Saturday morning once a month.
 Parents and their babies are encouraged to attend as many times as they wish.
 Registration is free.

 Meets monthly for people with Parkinson’s disease and their families and friends to learn more about Parkinson’s and its management.
 1st Wednesday of each month, 7-9 p.m.